“I know from experience that crises provide an opportunity for innovation, creativity and renewal.”

 King also points to Vrooman’s operational and financial abilities, bold positions on sustainability and inclusion, and her nine-year tenure on YVR’s board of directors. “[This] will enable her to reimagine YVR as a benchmark airport of the future.
 With a career-long commitment to the betterment of British Columbia, she is the ideal person to lead YVR forward,” said King.

-Vrooman joins YVR following 13 years as president and CEO Vancity Community Investment Bank, Canada’s largest community credit union.
+Vrooman joins YVR following 13 years as president and CEO of Vancity, Canada’s largest community credit union.
 The Vancouver Airport Authority notes she assumed leadership of Vancity at the beginning of the global financial crisis and transformed its business and service model, delivering record profitability and doubling its assets.
 Today, Vancity manages more than $28 billion in assets, with more than 2600 employees, and 530,000 members at over 60 locations.

 “I am honoured to lead the talented team that has made YVR the best airport in North America for 10 years running,” said Vrooman.
 “I look forward to working with them as we reimagine our business and how we operate in this challenging new environment as the world adapts following the COVID-19 crisis.
 I know from experience that crises provide an opportunity for innovation, creativity and renewal.”